thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/25.PNG)

-Enter Ctrl+C in each terminal to stop the nodes from spinning
+Ctrl+C will stop the nodes from rotating in each terminal.

 # A Simple Service and Client

 ## 1 Create a package

-Navigate into ros2_ws/src and run the package creation command:
+Run the package creation command by going to ros2 ws/src:
 ```
 ros2 pkg create --build-type ament_python py_srvcli --dependencies rclpy example_interfaces
 ```

-A notification from your terminal confirming the creation of your package py_srvcli and all of its required files and folders will be shown.
+You will see confirmation from your terminal that your package py srvcli and all of its necessary files and folders have been created.

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/26.PNG)

 ## 1.1 Update (package.xml)

-You don't need to manually add dependencies to package.xml because you used the --dependencies option when creating the package.
+Because you used the —dependencies option when generating the package, you don't need to manually add dependencies to package.xml.

-But as always, remember to fill up package.xml with the description, maintainer's name and email, and license details.
+But as always, don't forget to include the description, license information, and the name and email of the maintainer in package.xml.
 ```
 <description>Python client server tutorial</description>
 <maintainer email="you@email.com">Your Name</maintainer>